 Back to Top

-Gregory Brock has handled hundreds of accident claims in his legal career.
-For seven years, he served as an attorney hired by large insurance companies to defend people sued in auto accidents, slip and fall accidents, landlord-tenant claims, neighbor disputes, negligence, and premises liability claims.
+Greg Brock has handled hundreds of accident claims in his legal career.
+For seven years, he served as an attorney hired by large insurance companies to defend people sued in workplace injuries, auto accidents, slip and fall accidents, landlord-tenant claims, neighbor disputes, negligence, and premises liability claims.
 As an “insurance defense lawyer”, Mr. Brock gained valuable information about the way personal injury lawsuits work in California, especially in the San Francisco Bay Area.
 With a substantial background in insurance defense, Mr. Brock understands what a plaintiff has to do in order to receive fair treatment from insurance companies.
 He has represented hundreds of injured people in his career, and has helped his clients receive compensation for their injuries.
 Here are some of the things he says about injury accident cases.

 In every injury accident case, there are three things that must exist in order for the injured person to receive compensation: